 - 107, Introduction to European Civilization

 - 243, A Difficult Past, German History, 1850-2000

 - 440, Popular Culture in Early Modern Europe

 - 497, Honors Seminar

 Professor Forster has also been active serving Connecticut College in a variety of capacities.
 He was appointed Director of the Toor Cummings Center for International Studies and the Liberal Arts (CISLA) in 2012.
-He chaired the Faculty Steering and Conference Committee (2008-2009), was a member of the Presidential Search Committee (2005-2006), the Committee on Appointments, Promotion, and Tenure (1999-2005), the Presidential Task Force on Athletics (2001-2002) and the Presidential Commission on a Pluralistic Community (2002-2003).
+He chaired the Faculty Steering and Conference Committee (2008-2009), a member of the Dean of the Faculty Search Committee (2014), the Committee on Appointments, Promotion, and Tenure (1999-2005, 2014-), Presidential Search Committee (2005-2006), Presidential Task Force on Athletics (2001-2002) and the Presidential Commission on a Pluralistic Community (2002-2003).
 He was chair of the history department from 2001 to 2006.

 Forster was awarded the Student Government Association's excellence in teaching award in 2011, given when a professor demonstrates an exceptional commitment to students.

 He was designated the College Marshal in 2016.